 C/CAG currently has a suite of exemplary tools and resources to help Permittees comply with MRP requirements.
 EOA developed SMCWPPP's first C.3 Technical Guidance and subsequent updates, and in 2021 completed transformation of the guidance into the C.3 Regulated Projects Guide (C3RPG), a companion document to the GI Design Guide (GIDG).
 EOA also contributed to the development of the GIDG.
-During FY 2022/23 and 2023/24, the C3RPG was updated to reflect the changes to Regulated Project requirements in MRP 3.0 (effective July 1, 2023) and current best practices for LID measure design and maintenance.
-The GIDG was also updated in FY 2023/24 to provide consistency with the C3RPG, MRP 3.0 and other minor edits.
+During FYs 2022-23 and 2023-24, the C3RPG was updated to reflect the changes to Regulated Project requirements in MRP 3.0 (effective July 1, 2023) and current best practices for LID measure design and maintenance.
+The GIDG was also updated in FY 2023-24 to provide consistency with the C3RPG, MRP 3.0 and other minor edits.
 Plans to enhance the library of typical GI details, incorporate elements of the San Mateo Countywide Sustainable Streets Master Plan (SSMP), and include technical guidance related to regional project elements in the GIDG were put on hold due to budget limitations.

 As part of the SSMP team, Paradigm led development of the groundbreaking GI Tracking Tool.
-Paradigm worked closely with EOA, who has years of experience supporting C/CAG and jurisdictions with annual reporting, to develop a system that provides web-based visualization and tracking of implemented GI projects and can provide essential information to aid in efficient tracking and reporting.
+Paradigm worked closely with EOA, who has years of experience supporting C/CAG and jurisdictions with annual reporting, to develop a system that provides web-based visualization and tracking of implemented GI projects.
 Paradigm leveraged their experience developing the countywide Reasonable Assurance Analysis (RAA) model to enable the GI Tracking Tool to provide modeling and quantification of the benefits of individual projects, including metrics directly related to stormwater volume management goals reported by the RAA and countywide GI Plans.
-Presently, Paradigm and EOA are supporting C/CAG in performing updates to the GI Tracking Tool such as adding "greened acres" tracking, consistent with metrics proposed in MRP 3.0.
-Through this experience, we will continue supporting C/CAG with updates to the GI Tracking Tool that improve functionality and support jurisdictional and countywide efforts for GI implementation and reporting, up to the available budget for this task, while providing an important tool for communication to stakeholders and the community regarding the progress and benefits of GI implementation.
+Presently, Paradigm and EOA are supporting C/CAG by continuing to gather data, upload new GI projects, and maintaining the functionality of the GI Tracking Tool.
+We will continue supporting the GI Tracking Tool with these efforts, which provides an important tool for communication to stakeholders and the community regarding the progress and benefits of GI implementation, and satisfies MRP requirements for making this information available to the public.

 The EOA project team also includes the lead developers of C/CAG's LSPC/SUSTAIN modeling tools supporting the countywide RAA (Paradigm) and has used the tools to inform various GI implementation planning efforts within the County, including GI Plans, conceptual GI project designs, climate change analysis supporting the SSMP, flood resiliency planning, and methods used by the GI Tracking Tool to quantify stormwater capture and climate resiliency benefits of GI projects.
 EOA project team members served as principal authors of the Bay Area RAA Guidance Document in collaboration with the Water Board to address provisions of the MRP.
 With our team's strong understanding of the RAA requirements and models, we can efficiently and effectively support C/CAG with the necessary updates to the modeling system that address emerging requirements of MRP 3.0, while considering countywide GI planning goals and initiatives.
-For example, as principal developers of LSPC and SUSTAIN for EPA, Paradigm staff can perform any necessary updates to model codes to address any needed functionalities for the RAA or represent the unique characteristics of countywide watersheds, pollutant sources, or planned GI projects.
-Our team can also ensure seamless linkages to the GI Tracking Tool to provide consistent quantification of metrics (i.e., volumes, greened acres) needed for implementation tracking and reporting.
+For example, Paradigm staff are presently updating the GI model for the revised RAA Plan that is due to the Water Board in March 2026.
+Our team can also ensure seamless linkages to the GI

+Tracking Tool to provide consistent quantification of metrics (i.e., volumes, greened acres) needed for implementation tracking and reporting.